SQL Server Tutorial

-- Standard - The features available in this edition are less than that of Enterprise.
+- Standard - The features available in this edition is less than that of Enterprise.
 It finds use when there is no requirement for advanced features.
-Companies that do not need the advances features can use these.
+Companies that do not need the advanced features can use these.

 - Workgroup - This edition finds employment in the remote offices of large companies.

 - Web - This edition is used particularly for web applications.